JusticeRage/FFM/README.md

 FFM.
 Feel free to open issues not only for bugs, but also if you're trying to do something and can't figure out how; this way I'll be able to improve the documentation for everyone.

-## Miscellaneous

-### Donations
-The project is 100% free.
-I do like Bitcoins though, so if you want to send some my way, here's an address you can use: ```1PUeq8FfyqvyJqA1Eb23qHrnkdPknt4aKF``` Feel free to drop me a line if you donate, so I can thank you personally!

 ### Contact
 [![](https://manalyzer.org/static/mail.png)](justicerage@manalyzer[.]org)
 [![](https://manalyzer.org/static/twitter.png)](https://twitter.com/JusticeRage)